-The 1059 Willamette Building was vacated in 2013 when LCC opened its new Downtown Campus at 10th Avenue and Olive Street.
+The 1059 Willamette Building was vacated in 2012 when Lane Community College opened its new Downtown Campus at 10th Avenue and Olive Street.
 The 66,000 square foot facility has three floors with a full basement.
-A key goal is to transform this large, vacant building into an active use, contributing to downtown vitality and economic prosperity.